Groove Records

 In 1961, Groove was revived as a budget singles label with more of a country music bent, and some pop and R&B acts.
 It was given a full revival in 1963.
-Artists who recorded for the later incarnation of Groove included Sonny James, Justin Tubb, Marty Paich, Johnny Nash, Jack Scott, Johnnie Ray, Skip Battin, and Charlie Rich.
+Artists who recorded for the later incarnation of Groove included Anthony Swete, Sonny James, Justin Tubb, Marty Paich, Johnny Nash, Jack Scott, Johnnie Ray, Skip Battin, and Charlie Rich.
 This version of the label lasted until 1965.